-Expect to shop around for a new insurer and to pay much higher premiums after a DUI, as well.
-Lastly, you will be required to file an SR-22 form or an FR-44 form, which serves as proof that you are maintaining minimum liability insurance coverage after your DUI.
+Expect to shop for a new insurer and pay much higher premiums after a DUI.
+Lastly, you must file an SR-22 or FR-44 form, proving that you maintain minimum liability insurance coverage after your DUI.

 Will my car insurance be canceled after a DUI?

-Many standard auto insurers will cancel your coverage after a DUI conviction, forcing you to find insurance with a carrier that specializes in high-risk drivers, Friedlander says.
+Friedlander says that many standard auto insurers will cancel your coverage after a DUI conviction, forcing you to find insurance with a carrier specializing in high-risk drivers.
 But this isn’t always the case.

 Will I lose my license after a DUI?

 Your license may be revoked indefinitely following a DUI conviction, depending on the state you live in, the severity of the infraction, whether you have had previous DUI convictions and other factors.
-Or, your license may be suspended for a specific period.
-Your license may be reinstated following the payment of fines, taking safety classes, probation or jail time.
+Or your license may be suspended for a specific period.
+Your license may be reinstated after paying fines, completing safety classes, probation or jail time.

 Will an out-of-state DUI transfer to my home state?

 In most states, yes.
-If you are on vacation or just visiting friends out of state when the DUI happens, you are still going to be on the hook back home.
-Furthermore, a second DUI in another state can have a major impact on your home state record – many states will consider it a second DUI offense and you’ll be subject to those penalties.
+If you are on vacation or visiting friends out of state when the DUI happens, you will still be on the hook back home.
+Furthermore, a second DUI in another state can significantly impact your home state record – many states will consider it a second DUI offense, and you’ll be subject to those penalties.

 An SR-22 filing is a document that your insurance company must file with the state DMV that provides proof that you are carrying the proper coverage.
 If you let your policy lapse, miss a payment or cancel your policy, the insurance company will revoke the SR-22 and your license will be re-suspended.

-Drivers who have been convicted of a DUI are often mandated by the court to carry insurance and must provide proof of these insurance limits before their license will be reinstated.
+Drivers convicted of a DUI are often mandated by the court to carry insurance and must provide proof of these insurance limits before their license is reinstated.
 An SR-22 provides this proof.